k8sp/cuda/README.md

 ## Pitfalls

 To run an application container of GPU-dependent applications, we need the `--privilege` option with `docker run`.
-Otherwise it might causes confusions as I documented [here](https://github.com/emergingstack/es-dev-stack/issues/15).
+Otherwise it might cause confusions as I documented [here](https://github.com/emergingstack/es-dev-stack/issues/15).